julianpeeters/avro-scala-macro-annotations/README.md

 ##1) Avro-Type-Provider
 If your use-case is "data-first" and you're using an Avro runtime library that allows you to use Scala case classes to represent your Avro records, then you are probably a little weary of transcribing Avro Schemas into their Scala case class equivalents.

-Now you can annotate an "empty" case class and it's members will be generated automatically at compile time, using the data found in the Schema of a given file:
+Now you can annotate an "empty" case class, and its members will be generated automatically at compile time using the data found in the Schema of a given file:

   given the schema automatically found in `input.avro`: